 77478, 77477, 77479

 77481, 77485, 77489, 77496, 77494, 77407, 77498, 77545

 |Open normal business hours 8 to 5 pm|

-In addition to providing you with utility assistance in Houston, these agencies can also help you with basic needs like food, clothing, employment training and other basic needs.
+In addition to providing you with utility and rental assistance in Houston, these agencies can also help you with basic needs like food, clothing, employment training, and other basic needs.